 Chile is a land of contrasts geographically.
-Santiago lies in the middle and is a sophisticated capital city offering everything from museums and art galleries to excellent shopping.
+Santiago lies in the middle and is a sophisticated capital city offering everything from museums and art galleries to excellent shopping on South American tours.
 Nearby is the old port of Valparaiso, a UNESCO heritage site, the Chilean wine region offering tastings and the upscale beach resort of Vina del Mar.
 The Atacama Desert region in the north is the driest place on earth with a magical sky and exotic landscapes.
 To the south is the Lake District with a series of attractive small lakes, snow-covered peaks and virgin forest.
 Further south is Torres del Paine with its glaciers.
 Easter Island, with its mysterious stone obelisks, is part of Chile and is located in the Pacific Ocean.

 Peru is famous for its world-renowned, mysterious, archaeological site, Machu Picchu, from the days of the Inca civilization and rightly so.
 But that’s not all there is.
 Cusco is the colourful and lively ancient capital of the Incas with interesting churches, art galleries, palaces and convents.
 Nearby Sacred Valley has a wealth of Incan sites to explore as well as indigenous markets.
 In the south, Lake Titicaca offers the floating reed villages and more Incan sites.
 The capital, Lima is known for its gastronomy, old colonial centre and its excellent Larco Museum.